 - Ok, what about the arrowroot flour?
 You can use tapioca flour, but will get a slightly denser, slightly gummier texture.

 - Where do I get pumpkin pie spice (aka pumpkin spice)?
 You can buy it in the spice aisle of the grocery store, or in the bulk spices section of Whole Foods or other health food stores.
-You can also make your own (google for recipes!).
-Or, simply substitute cinnamon for pumpkin spice.
+You can also make your own using a 1/2 teaspoon ground nutmeg, 2 teaspoons ginger, 1 teaspoon ground cloves, and 4 teaspoons ground cinnamon.
+Or, simply substitute a teaspoon ground cinnamon for pumpkin spice at a 1:1 ratio.

 - Can I make this dairy free?
 It’s already dairy free!
 Eggs are not dairy, a term which only applies to milk and the products we make from it (like butter, yogurt, and cheese).

 - What kind of oil should I use?
 I recommend avocado oil.
-If you can’t find that, use another oil that is flavorless and liquid at room temperature, such as grapeseed oil or organic canola oil.
+If you can’t find that, use another oil that is flavorless and liquid at room temperature, such as a half cup vegetable oil (preferably organic) or grapeseed oil.
 I don’t recommend using coconut oil.
 Because it is solid at room temperature, it affects the texture of the bread.
 Using a liquid oil produces a softer, fluffier bread.

 - How do I jazz this up?
-Add 3/4 cup roughly chopped walnuts, pecans, or dark chocolate.
+Add 3/4 cup roughly chopped walnuts, pecans, or dark chocolate chips.

 - What is a loaf pan?
-It’s a rectangular 8.5″ long pan with high sides that encourage batter to bake up into a loaf shape.
-You can also find loaf pans in a larger size (10″ long), so be aware of what size you’re using.
-You can use a 10″ loaf pan but you’ll have to reduce the baking time by about 15-20 minutes, and you’ll end up with a loaf that doesn’t appear to have risen as much.
+It’s a rectangular 8.5 inch long pan with high sides that encourage batter to bake up into a loaf shape.
+You can also find loaf pans in a larger size (10 inch long), so be aware of what size you’re using.
+You can use a 10 inch loaf pan but you’ll have to reduce the baking time by about 15-20 minutes, and you’ll end up with a loaf that doesn’t appear to have risen as much.

-Here are a few ways that you can use up your leftover sweet potatoes:
+If you still have sweet potatoes coming out of your ears (even after this recipe), I sympathize.
+Here are a few paleo recipes that use up your leftover sweet potatoes:

 - Sweet potato fries: Roast thinly sliced sweet potatoes in a preheated 375°F oven on a baking sheet lined with parchment paper or tinfoil, tossed with olive oil or coconut oil, salt, pepper, garlic powder, and chili powder until crisp.
-Service with just about anything.
-Bonus: these are Whole30 friendly!
+Serve with just about anything.
+Bonus: These are Whole30 friendly!

 - Stuffed Sweet Potatoes: There are a million recipes online, and you can find my favorite variation in this post about ways to use shredded chicken.